chauhanshilpa/tic-tac-toe-NextJS/README.md

 ## Credits

-This game was created using React.
+This game is created in NextJS and Bootstrap for CSS.
 The icons were obtained from [fontawesome](https://fontawesome.com/).
 The components style was obtained from [bootstrap](https://getbootstrap.com/) and some custom style.